spacetx/slicedimage/README.rst

                                 of the dimensions here must be specified in the `Tile Set`_.
-The values of the indices must be non-negative integers, and every value up to but not including the maximum specified in the `shape` field of the `Tile Set`_ must be represented. tile_shape    tuple   No        Pixel dimensions of a tile, ordered as x, y.
+The values of the indices must be non-negative integers, and every value up to but not including the maximum specified in the `shape` field of the `Tile Set`_ must be represented. tile_shape    tuple   No        Pixel dimensions of a tile, ordered as y, x.
 If this is not provided, it defaults to `default_tile_shape` in the `Tile Set`_).
 If neither is provided, the tile shape is inferred from actual file. tile_format   string  No        File format of the tile.
 If this is not provided, it defaults to `default_tile_format`